BigPolarBear1/stalker/README.md

 Update: And he doesnt stop.
 I will proceed now filing a formal complaint.
 Congrats on ruining your own future and life.

 Definitely a group of people.. this new stalker has a very different MO from the past one who wrote long elaborate emails trying to attack my insecurities.
 Previous one kept cycling email accounts and never, over a 7 year period, replied.
 Unlike this new one.
-But either way it doesn't matter, stalking is stalking and harassment is harassment.
+But either way it doesn't matter, stalking is stalking and harassment is harassment and I've had enough.
+With some luck a prosecutor will pick up the case..